alexwoolford/alexwoolford.github.io/_posts/2021-05-17-confluent-cloud-to-neo4j-aura.md

 Now login to [Neo4j's Aura console](https://console.neo4j.io/#/) and create a database.
 You'll get a connection URI, a username, and a password.
 Make a note of these.
 We'll need them to configure the connector.

-Create a constraint so there can only be one node per `member_id`:
+Let's create a constraint so there can only be one node per `member_id`:

     CREATE CONSTRAINT member_id_idx IF NOT EXISTS
     ON (m:MemberId)
     ASSERT m.member_id IS UNIQUE

-Similarly, create a constraint so there can only be one node per `group_topic_name`:
+Similarly, let's create a constraint so there can only be one node per `group_topic_name`:

     CREATE CONSTRAINT group_topic_name_idx IF NOT EXISTS
     ON (g:GroupTopicName)